sangar82/sangar-scaffold-spark/README.rst

 ************
 How to use it?
 ************

+You can install via sparks manager:

+	todo

+Or install manually,  copy the spark files  in your application folder.
+Each one in their respective folder.

 Copy the file controllers/scaffolds.php and views/scaffolds_create.php of this spark in your application directory.
 Each one in their respective folders.